bojand/talks/slides/2017-04-practical-promises/practical-promises.md

 NOTES:
 _[2 minutes]_

-- This is effectively the same code, but it defeats the purpoce
+- This is effectively the same code, but it defeats the purpose

 =====